-Council's Vision is to be a city of connected communities, naturally wonderful lifestyle and embracing opportunities.
-Underpinning the Vision is our Mission: Make a difference, make it count.
-Both Council's Vision and Mission demonstrate a commitment to financial sustainability through improved forecasting and being fiscally responsible with community's assets and funds.
+The Corporate Plan illustrates the city's vision - connected communities, naturally wonderful lifestyle and embracing opportunities.
+Underpinning the vision is our mission: Make a difference, make it count.
+Council's mission demonstrates a commitment to financial sustainability through improved forecasting and being fiscally responsible with community's assets and funds.